Mudassar-23/-CodeAlpha_Project_Banking-System/README.md

 Banking System

-This project is a simple banking system implemented in C++.
+This project is a banking system implemented in C++.
 It allows bank managers to manage customers and accounts, while customers can perform various transactions such as deposits, withdrawals, and transfers.